'It can't go on' - 380 bans for referee attacks

 It said "we cannot allow this toxic behaviour to continue to escalate".

-Keith Radcliffe, a senior referee in the league told BBC Radio 5 live that this issue "seems to be across the whole of the country" and they had decided to "take a stance" in postponing more than 70 games.
+Keith Radcliffe, a senior referee in the league, told BBC Radio 5 Live the issue "seems to be across the whole of the country" and the the league had decided to "take a stance" in postponing more than 70 games.
 There are 1,100 leagues and 18,500 clubs across all ages in England.

 Last weekend, a referee suffered "significant" injuries when he was attacked while officiating a game between Platt Bridge FC and Wigan Rose FC on Sunday, and Greater Manchester Police (GMP) arrested a 24-year-old.